by Freddy J. Nager, Founder of Atomic Tango + Guy Who Likes Shiny Objects…

 You know the answer.

-Despite the fact that the country was in a Depression, diamond sales surged 55%.
-(And as Dahr’s article points out, not because diamonds are a good investment – they’re actually quite the opposite.)
+Despite the Great Depression, diamond sales surged 55%.
+(And as Dahr notes, not because diamonds are a good investment – they’re actually quite the opposite.)

 Now I’m not knocking shiny rocks — no more than I would knock other high-priced purchases that deliver absolutely no value other than sensory pleasure and status.
 That could be a $400 bottle of Dom Perignon, a Rolls Royce, an original Picasso, a rare comic book, an LV purse, courtside tickets at a Lakers game, or a first-class trip to Tahiti.